“`html

 Here’s where a lot of people have outdated assumptions.
 When most people hear “esthetician,” they picture facials at a day spa.
 That’s one slice of the field — but it’s far from the whole picture.

-Licensed estheticians today work in:
+Licensed estheticians (NO FINANCIAL AID FOR THIS PROGRAM) today work in:

 - Medical spas (medspas) — performing chemical peels, microdermabrasion, HydraFacials, and laser treatments alongside physicians and nurse practitioners